DHBW-TINF24F/Team5-management-and-docs/PROJECT/CRS.md

 ## 1. Introduction

-The purpose of this document is to describe the customer requirements for the enhancement of the *Eclipse Mnestix Product Catalog Viewer*, an open-source component within the Eclipse ecosystem that provides visualization and interaction capabilities for Asset Administration Shells (AAS).
+The purpose of this document is to describe the customer requirements for the enhancement of the *Eclipse Mnestix Product Catalog Viewer* - as specified [here](https://github.com/DHBW-TINF24F/.github/blob/main/project5_mnestix_product_catalogue.md) on GitHub -, an open-source component within the Eclipse ecosystem that provides visualization and interaction capabilities for Asset Administration Shells (AAS).
 This document serves as a Customer Requirements Specification, written in accordance with the German standard **DIN 69901** for project management.
 It formulates the expectations, goals, and framework conditions from the customer’s perspective without prescribing technical implementation details.

-The overarching aim of this project is to improve usability, configurability, performance, and functionality of the existing **Eclipse Mnestix Product Catalog Viewer**, aligning it with modern usability standards while maintaining full compatibility with the AAS v3 model and BaSyx infrastructure.
+The project aims to improve usability, configurability, performance, and functionality of the existing viewer while maintaining full compatibility with AAS v3 and BaSyx.
 The viewer will ultimately serve as a reference implementation for educational and industrial applications within the context of Industry 4.0, enabling users to explore digital representations of physical products, components, and systems in an intuitive and efficient manner.

-This project document is part of the DHBW Software Engineering curriculum, and will be used to further specify other files and project management artifacts.
-The document at hand lays the conceptual and functional foundation for all subsequent phases of development.

 ---